ansible/ansible-documentation/docs/docsite/rst/roadmap/ROADMAP_2_14.rst

 * Proxy Display over queue from forks
 * Move handler processing into new PlayIterator phase to use the configured strategy
 * Convert FieldAttribute to data descriptors to avoid complex meta classes
-* Drop Python 3.8 support for control node
+* Drop Python 3.8 support for controller
-* Enforce running control node code with the Python locale and filesystem encoding set to UTF-8
+* Enforce running controller code with the Python locale and filesystem encoding set to UTF-8

 Delayed work
 ============